 recruit but the sponsor will always be the sponsor.
 This new donor would have a different

-username for his parent and sponsor reference. you enter the username of a donor of your group
+username for his parent and sponsor reference.
+When you want to search something about your

-The last subsection is listing the information of the donors you have sponsored personally.
+-The last subsection is listing the information of the donors you have sponsored personally.
+You

 With no more to say about this chapter,